openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

   prevent all authentication from endpoints signed by this certificate

-Assuming the create request was well formed and successful, the response from this invocation will contain a field representing the `id` of the third party CA at `data.id`.
-The id of the third party CA will be needed when validating the third party CA.
+Assuming the create request was well formed and successful, the response from this invocation will contain a field representing the `id` of the 3rd Party CA at `data.id`.
+The id of the 3rd Party CA will be needed when validating the 3rd Party CA.

 #### Verifying the CA

-After being submitted to the Ziti Controller, the third party CA will have the isCsrValidated field set to false indicating it is not yet ready for use.
-A second step is needed to ensure the third party CA is setup properly as a CA.
+After being submitted to the Ziti Controller, the 3rd Party CA will have the isCsrValidated field set to false indicating it is not yet ready for use.
+A second step is needed to ensure the 3rd Party CA is setup properly as a CA.
-This step ensures the third party CA provided is capable of fulfilling CSR requests.
-Clients attempting to connect to a Ziti Network using the third party CA will be rejected.
+This step ensures the 3rd Party CA provided is capable of fulfilling CSR requests.
+Clients attempting to connect to a Ziti Network using the 3rd Party CA will be rejected.

-To validate the third party CA a CSR must be generated and fulfilled by the third party CA to generate a certificate with the common name (CN) field set to a value assigned by the Ziti Controller.
-The Ziti Controller `/cas` REST endpoint can be interrogated to retrieve the details for a specific third party CA. The field necessary to validate the third party CA is `data.verificationToken` and is obtained at this endpoint.
-A certificate is then created and signed by the third party CA with the common name field set to the verificationToken.
+To validate the 3rd Party CA a CSR must be generated and fulfilled by the 3rd Party CA to generate a certificate with the common name (CN) field set to a value assigned by the Ziti Controller.
+The Ziti Controller `/cas` REST endpoint can be interrogated to retrieve the details for a specific 3rd Party CA. The field necessary to validate the 3rd Party CA is `data.verificationToken` and is obtained at this endpoint.
+A certificate is then created and signed by the 3rd Party CA with the common name field set to the verificationToken.

-To finish verifying the third party CA, the certificate created with the verificationToken is posted back to the Ziti Controller at `/cas/${id}/verify`.
+To finish verifying the 3rd Party CA, the certificate created with the verificationToken is posted back to the Ziti Controller at `/cas/${id}/verify`.
 The `id` is also obtained during the creation process.
-After posting the certificate with the `verificationToken` as the common name the third party CA will change from `isVerified=false` to `isVerified=true`.
+After posting the certificate with the `verificationToken` as the common name the 3rd Party CA will change from `isVerified=false` to `isVerified=true`.

 <PkiTroubleshootingMd />